 Be humble, don’t ask questions at the wrong times, be proactive.
 These are all things that will make you a good intern.
-It’s amazing how many bad interns there are.
-It takes someone that’s highly socially aware to know initially how to be a good intern.
+It’s incredible how many bad, socially inept interns there are.

 Bad intern stories?
 I’ve heard of everything from an intern asking to work with a client because he’s dropping a new mixtape to one trying to steal clients away from the studio.
-Don’t be an asshole, realize that people opening their doors to you are really doing you the favor and not the other way around.
-Trust me, when you first start interning at a studio you’re way more of a burden than an asset.
+Don’t be an asshole, realize that people opening their doors to you are doing you the favor and not the other way around.
+Trust me when you first start interning at a studio you’re way more of a burden than an asset.
 They don’t need you to be there.
 Make yourself useful and make sure they don’t think you’re taking up more space than you’re worth.

 Having the best gear or the best room isn’t enough.
 People have to want to work with you.
-Your work should speak for itself but your relationships with people are what’s going to really be the deciding factor on if people want to spend their money and time making art with you.
-This goes back to networking, the more people you know the more chances you have at finding clients.
+Your work should speak for itself, but your relationships with people are what’s going to be the deciding factor on if people want to spend their money and time making art with you.
+This goes back to networking, the more people you know, the more chances you have at finding clients.

 Interacting with clients

 I can’t blame audio schools for this one, as this is another life skill that’s difficult to teach.
 It deals with how good you are with people… Are you easy to talk to?
 Do you seem enthusiastic?
 Are you fun?
 These skills are beneficial in all aspects of life.
 Someone that’s fun to be around and people generally find nice is going to get further no matter what industry they’re in.
 Some people are innately good at these things, and there are others who aren’t.
 These things are difficult to teach, but that doesn’t mean you can’t work on them.
 Try to be self aware of your interactions and work on things you aren’t good at.
 I never liked the small talk, but I realize now it’s an essential part of social interactions, so I make an effort to do it even if I’d naturally prefer not to.